 Clark College Foundation Presidential Award Recipients

-Join us as we take flight to honor Clark College’s outstanding alumni, students, faculty, staff and philanthropic partners.
+We honored Clark College’s outstanding alumni, students, faculty, staff and philanthropic partners at our event on November 2, 2017.
 This extraordinary event celebrates the spirit of achieving together what we cannot do alone.
-It’s a night of entertainment and awards honoring our Clark community you will not want to miss!

 Columbia Credit Union